spa5k/quick-scraper/README.md

 /*

 {
-  rawString: <html>{...}</html> structure of your page in string format, load it in cheerio or do whatever you like with it.
+  rawString: <html></html> structure of your page in string format, load it in cheerio or do whatever you like with it,
   data: {
     title: { text: 'TypeScript execution and REPL for node.js' },
     docs: { href: 'https://typestrong.org/ts-node/docs/' },